 - the Board is to be comprised of both executive and non-executive directors with a majority of non-executive directors preferable where possible.
-Non-executive directors bring a fresh perspective to the Board's consideration of strategic, risk and performance matters and are best placed to exercise independent judgement and review and constructively challenge the performance of management - the Board recognises the underlying principle of independent directors but believes at this point in time the current directors, despite not being independent, bring a level of skill and experience to the Board combined with an intimate knowledge of the business that might otherwise not be available to it - the Chairman is elected by the full Board - the Group is to maintain a mix of directors on the Board from different backgrounds with complementary skills and experience - the Board is required to undertake an annual Board performance review and consider the appropriate mix of skills required by the Board to maximise its effectiveness and its contribution to the Group.
+Non-executive directors bring a fresh perspective to the Board's consideration of strategic, risk and performance matters and are best placed to exercise independent judgement and review and constructively challenge the performance of management - the Board recognises the underlying principle of independent directors as they bring a level of skill and experience to the Board combined with an intimate knowledge of the business that might otherwise not be available to it - · the Chairman is elected by the full Board - the Group is to maintain a mix of directors on the Board from different backgrounds with complementary skills and experience - the Board is required to undertake an annual Board performance review and consider the appropriate mix of skills required by the Board to maximise its effectiveness and its contribution to the Group.